The Herb Alpert School of Music at CalArts

 - Required for ALL incoming undergraduate and graduate students.

-- Required for ALL incoming undergraduate and graduate students who did NOT place into MT001 (Fundamental Musicianship) on the Theory Placement Exam.
+- Required for ALL incoming BFA and MFA students who did NOT place into MTHY-001 (Fundamental Musicianship) on the Theory Placement Exam.

 What to Bring to the Examinations